 - Non-compliant safety requirements: The National Highway Traffic Safety Administration's safety guidelines must be followed by all vehicles (NHTSA).
 An automobile cannot be imported if it doesn't match these conditions.

-- Vehicles With Salvage Titles: Cars with salvage titles cannot be imported into the USA due to their questionable history and safety concerns.
+- Vehicles With Salvage Titles: Cars with salvage titles cannot be imported due to their questionable history and safety concerns.

-- Non-EPA-certified engines: The US Environmental Protection Agency (EPA) has specific requirements for machines imported into the USA.
+- Non-EPA-certified engines: The US Environmental Protection Agency (EPA) has specific requirements for machines imported.
 Any car with a non-EPA-certified engine cannot be imported.

-- Vehicles without a Certificate of Compliance: A Certificate of Conformity is required for any car imported into the USA.
-This document certifies that the vehicle meets all US safety and emissions standards.
-Without this certificate, the car cannot be imported.
+- Vehicles without a Certificate of Compliance: A Certificate of Conformity is required for any motorcar imported.
+This document certifies that it meets all US safety and emissions standards.
+Without this certificate, it cannot be imported.

-In addition to the cars listed above, several other factors may prevent a vehicle from being imported into the USA.
+In addition to the listed above, several other factors may prevent it from being imported.

 Furthermore, certain countries may have import restrictions that prevent certain cars from entering the USA.